honeycombio/gha-buildevents/README.md

 ## Example

-This repository has its own workflow which will run every 15 minutes.
+This repository has its own workflow which will run every hour.
 See [.github/workflows/integration.yaml](./.github/workflows/integration.yaml).

 This workflow will create the following trace in Honeycomb: